- Explore Machu Picchu

 Day 9 Quito to Galapagos Islands: Embark MV Galapagos Legend

 MV Galapagos Legend

-Fly to the Galapagos Islands and board MV Galapagos Legend for a three-night full-board cruise around the archipelago, staying in a standard plus cabin.
+Fly to the Galapagos Islands and board MV Galapagos Legend (4⚓) a three-night full-board cruise around the archipelago, staying in a standard plus cabin.
 These islands' unique flora and fauna inspired Charles Darwin to form his theory on evolution.
-Cruise to one of the largest islands, Santa Cruz, to visit its lush cloud forest.
-Stroll beneath the canopy of daisy trees, watch giant tortoises roaming free, albeit slowly.
+Cruise to Santa Cruz Island and visit the Pit Craters, and the Highlands – home to lush forests and giant tortoises.
 B, L, D

-Day 12 Dragon Hill Santa Cruz and North Seymour
+Day 11 Santa Cruz island and North Seymour

 Day 14 UK

 Arrive in the afternoon for your included UK door-to-door travel service.